William Gibbs McAdoo: 1920 and 1924 campaigns for President

 McAdoo ran twice for the Democratic nomination for president, losing to James M. Cox in 1920, and to John W. Davis in 1924, even though in both years he led on the first ballot.
 While campaigning in the run-up to the 1920 presidential election, McAdoo voiced his support for such measures as injury compensation, unemployment insurance, and the eight-hour workday, while also expressing his support for the idea of permanent federal legislation in the labor sphere, especially concerning unemployment compensation and a minimum wage.

 A committed Prohibition supporter, McAdoo's first presidential bid was scuttled by the New York state delegation and other Northern opponents of the banning of alcohol at the 1920 Democratic National Convention.
 After defeating his chief rival for the nomination, Attorney General A. Mitchell Palmer, McAdoo finally lost the party nomination to dark horse candidate Governor James M. Cox of Ohio when the delegates decided in his favor on the 44th ballot.

 McAdoo was again a candidate for the Democratic presidential nomination in 1924.
 Widely regarded as the front-runner in 1923, McAdoo's candidacy was badly hurt by the revelation that he had previously accepted a $25,000 contribution from Edward L. Doheny, an oil tycoon implicated in 1922 in the Teapot Dome scandal.
-McAdoo had returned the normal-course contribution once he learned of Doheny's possible bribes to Secretary of the Interior Albert Bacon Fall to get oil leases.
-At the 1924 Democratic National Convention, McAdoo received the support of the Ku Klux Klan.
-He refused to answer questions on if he was a member of the KKK and he did not repudiate the KKK causing the Catholic vote to turn against him.
+McAdoo had returned the normal-course contribution once he learned of Doheny's possible bribes to Secretary of the Interior Albert Fall to get oil leases.
+At the 1924 Democratic National Convention, McAdoo received the support of the friends of the Ku Klux Klan.
+He refused to repudiate the KKK causing the Catholic vote to turn against him.
 McAdoo defeated Oscar Underwood, who was an opponent of the Ku Klux Klan and Prohibition, in the Georgia primary and split the Alabama delegation.
-McAdoo led after the first ballot of the convention, and on dozens of ballots thereafter, before John W. Davis won the Democratic presidential nomination on the 103rd ballot.
+McAdoo led after the first ballot of the convention, with his greatest challenger being New York Governor Al Smith.
+After dozens of ballots, and numerous brawls between McAdoo's and Smith's supporters, compromise candidate John W. Davis won the nomination on the 103rd ballot.

+1923 Los Angeles Bus System Proposal

+In February 1923, McAdoo and a consortium of eastern investors attempted to establish the first city bus service in Los Angeles.
+The Peoples' Motor Bus Company was to cover 60 miles of Los Angeles streets with double-decker buses.
+The scheme was defeated by a public referendum in favor of a competing proposal by the Pacific Electric Railway and Los Angeles Railway.